 We spend three days in this gorgeous city and enjoyed every minute of it.

-We didn’t have to worry about accommodation or an experienced tour guide at all which felt so luxurious.
+Lucky for us, we didn’t have to worry about accommodation or an experienced tour guide at all which felt so luxurious.

 Prague with kids is worth a visit, that’s for sure.